sdcastillo/PA-R-Study-Manual/docs/05-linear-models.md

 \text{RSS} = \sum_i(y_i - \hat{y})^2
 $$

 When you replace $\hat{y_i}$ in the above equation with $\beta_0 + \beta_1 x_1 + ... + \beta_p x_p$, take the derivative with respect to $\beta$, set equal to zero, and solve, we can find the optimal values.
 This turns the problem of statistics into a problem of numeric optimization, which computers can do quickly.
+On Exam STAM, you might remember *maximum likelihood estimation*, which is how these parameters are chosen.

 You might be asking: why does this need to be the squared error?
 Why not the absolute error, or the cubed error?
-Technically, these could be used as well.
-In fact, the absolute error (L1 norm) is useful in other models.
-Taking the square has a number of advantages.
+Technically, these could be used as well but the betas would not be the maximum likelihood parameters.
+In fact, using the absolute error results in the model predicting the *median* as opposed to the *mean*.
+Two reasons why RSS is popular are:

-- It provides the same solution if we assume that the distribution of $Y|X$ is guassian and maximize the likelihood function.
+- It provides the same solution if we assume that the distribution of $Y|X$ is Guassian and maximize the likelihood function.
 This method is used for GLMs, in the next chapter.
-- Empirically it has been shown to be less likely to overfit as compared to other loss functions
+- It is computationally easier, and so up until the 2000s when computers became faster this was the only method possible.

+>What does it mean when a log transform is applied to $Y$?
+I remember from my statistics course on regression that this was done.

+This is done so that the variance is more constant.
+For example, if the units are in dollars, then it is very common for the values to fluctuate more for higher values than for lower values.
+Consider a stock price, for instance.
+If the stock is \$50 per share, then it will go up or down less than if it is \$1000 per share.
+The log of 50, however, is about 3.9 and the log of 1000 is only 6.9, and so this difference is smaller.
+In other words, the variance is smaller.

+Transforming the response means that instead of the model predicting $E[Y]$, it predicts $E[log(Y)]$.
+A common mistake is to then the take the exponent in an attempt to "undo" this transform, but $e^{E[log(Y)]}$ is not the same as $E[Y]$.

 ## Example

-In our health, we can create a linear model using `bmi`, `age`, and `sex` as an inputs.
+In our health insurance data, we can predict a person's health costs based on their age, body mass index, and gender.
+Intuitively, we expect that these costs would increase as a person's age increases, would be different for men than for women, and would be higher for those who have a less healthy BMI.
+We create a linear model using `bmi`, `age`, and `sex` as an inputs.

 The `formula` controls which variables are included.
 There are a few shortcuts for using R formulas.